marlonleite/credit_recovery/README.md

 Welcome!
 This is the repository of Credit Recovery API source code.

+### Features
+- You can consult Credit recovery cases;
+- You can consult creditos and debtors users.

+### Requirements

+- Python 3
+- Django 3

 ### Development setup

-To setup this project for local development, you have to download the repository, download the docker containers and load a database dump.
+To setup this project for local development, you have to download the repository and download the docker containers.

 ### Poetry
 You can use Poetry to run the project.